cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 The `access_token` property will contain a new access token that you can use to make authenticated requests to our APIs.

-Depending on whether refresh token rotation is enabled or disabled for your application on the authorization server, you may or may not recieve a new `refresh_token` in the response.
-If you **did not** recieve a new refresh token, you can re-use the one you already have to renew the access token when it expires.
-If you **did** recieve a new refresh token, the old one will become invalid and you must use the new one to renew the access token when it expires.
+The `refresh_token` property will contain a new refresh token to use when the new access token has expired.
+The old refresh token that you used to make this request will be invalidated and cannot be used again.

 ## Authorization server URLs